FreshKernel/alrayada/server/README.md

 2. Provide the values, if you can't understand some of the variables, go to this [file](./src/main/kotlin/net/freshplatform/utils/EnvironmentVariablesUtils.kt)
 3. Change the values in the [Constants](./src/main/kotlin/net/freshplatform/Constants.kt) file
-4. Run or package the app, for more info visit the [official Ktor docs](https://ktor.io/docs/)
+4. Run or package the app, for more info visit the official [Ktor Documentation](https://ktor.io/docs/)

 ## Third party Apis